 Step 3.
 Assign A Registered Agent

-Assigning a Registered Agent when starting an llc is essential, and many states will not allow you to form an LLC without one.
+Assigning a Registered Agent when starting an llc is essential, and many states will only allow you to start an LLC with one.
 Failing to work with a registered agent may lead to poor standing with the state.
 Using a third-party agent is not always the best solution, but it can be more cost-effective and easier.
 Listed below are the steps to assign a registered agent when starting an LLC.

 Assign a Registered Agent to handle official correspondence on behalf of the company.
 The role of a registered agent is to receive, sort, and forward government documents and notices for a business.
 An agent’s contact information must be updated annually when filing the annual report.
 In some states, the registered agent is the owner of the business.
 Assigning a registered agent will free the owner from the hassle of sorting through official mail.
 The registered agent’s address will be publicly accessible and public, so be sure to choose someone who is willing to accept this responsibility.